You always need to promote your articles online when you write new content.

 I always share any new article I publish on Flipboard.
 Now and then, an article will attract new readers.

 It only takes a few seconds to share your new article, so for the time investment, it’s well worthwhile.

-You might use Medium to re-publish your articles.
+You can use Medium to republish your articles.
 It’s very common now for bloggers to do it.

-But by publishing your full article, you miss the chance of attracting readers to your original article.
+But by publishing your whole article, you miss the chance of attracting readers to your original article.